 There are so many other benefits of keeping a regular business journal – but my favourite – using your weekly journal as a GOLDMINE for content to share through blogging, social media, and other content outlets.

 So in addition to all of the ways journaling has benefited me personally, it’s also been one of the best things I’ve done for my content strategy.

-A Behind-the-Scenes Peek at My Weekly Journal Prompts for Entrepreneurs Practice
+A Behind-the-Scenes Look at My Business Journaling Practice

 My Sunday morning ritual includes everything I need to do to prep for a great week ahead:

-• I prep for the week (grocery shop, meal prep, tidy my space)
+- I prep for the week (grocery shop, meal prep, tidy my space, laundry)

-• Relax and have fun for the rest of the day (every other week, I also run a session for 1 group of my year-long mastermind
+- Relax and have fun for the rest of the day

 Here are 25 Journal Prompts for Entrepreneurs that You Can Use Today